Cloudhouse Urgent Security Update Support Process

 Cloudhouse Support will verify the latest version of the Container in use against the Container on record.
 If the latest version is still impacted, Cloudhouse Support will work with the Customer to update to the latest version with the new files for the Customer to test and deploy.

-Cloudhouse Support will be asked to be put in contact with the Third Party and discuss with them the best way forward to update the Container in alignment with their arrangement with the Customer.
+Cloudhouse Support will ask to be put in contact with the Third Party and discuss with them the best way forward to update the Container in alignment with their arrangement with the Customer.

 Risks, Limitations and Mitigation Actions